Ichiko Ima: Legacy

 Hyakkiyakō Shō was critically acclaimed.
 The series was awarded a Excellence Award at the 2006 Japan Media Arts Festival and was nominated for the Tezuka Osamu Cultural Prize in 2005.

 The series has gained some international attention.
-The first six volumes of the manga have been translated into French and it is being published in Italian.
+The first six volumes of the manga have been translated into French and it was being published in Italian, up to volume 9, from 2022 to 2024, until the publisher (Goen) went into bankruptcy.
 An English translation, titled Beyond Twilight, was announced by Aurora Publishing in 2010, but it was never released due to the publisher's closure.
+The series was then available digitally on the Jmanga app, but it closed in 2013.